sananayab/react-native-nft-marketplace/README.md

 ![NFT Marketplace](https://i.ibb.co/X5kYdvB/image.png)

 ## Introduction
-This is a code repository for the corresponding video tutorial.
+This is Modern UI/UX React Native NFT Marketplace App.

-Master React Native by building a modern NFT Marketplace iOS and Android #ReactNative Application in one video!
-Alongside developing the application, you'll also build a special landing page to showcase all of your app's features!
-Essentially, this is a full React Native Crash Course Tutorial video, enjoy!
+Master React Native by building a modern NFT Marketplace iOS and Android #ReactNative Application!
+Alongside in this application, you'll also see a special landing page to showcase all of your app's features!
+Essentially, !